 Scroll down for county-by-county hurricane status

-Dorian marks the third time since 2016 that all of coastal Georgia was evacuated for a hurricane.
+Dorian marks the third time since 2016 that hurricane evacuations have been ordered for all of coastal Georgia.

 Before the evacuations ahead of Hurricane Matthew in 2016 and Hurricane Irma in 2017, coastal residents had not been ordered to flee a storm since Hurricane Floyd in 1999.
 That hurricane ended up missing the state before making landfall in North Carolina.

-On Jekyll Island, News4Jax met Jerry and Carolyn Ezzell, who stayed during Hurricane Irma but evacuated ahead of Hurricane Dorian.
+On Jekyll Island, News4Jax met Jerry and Carolyn Ezzell, who stayed during Hurricane Irma, but are evacuating ahead of Hurricane Dorian.